eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-nodejs.md

 You can add additional exposed ports to an existing workspace.
 Exposed ports can be defined in stacks dockerfile or compose file.
 If using ready-to-go node [stack]({{base}}{{site.links["devops-runtime-stacks"]}}) you can view dockerfile `EXPOSE` command on github repo [eclipse/che-dockerfiles](https://github.com/eclipse/che-dockerfiles/blob/master/recipes/node/Dockerfile) for a list of exposed ports.
 Additional exposed ports can be added through dashboard `dashboard > select workspace > runtime > <expand machine> > server > add`.

 ![nodejs-tutorial-add-port.gif]({{ base }}{{ site.links["nodejs-tutorial-add-port.gif"] }})

-# 5. Snapshot Workspace
-Che synchronizes your projects in and out of your workspace in between executions of the server.
-Changes made to projects are synchronized to long term storage.
-However, if your workspace is shut down, the internal state of the environment will not be saved to disk unless you snapshot it.
-The internal stage of the environment is any file that is not part of your project tree.
-For example, the express application installed in the previous steps will update the NPM repository within the environment.
-If the workspace is stopped (by you or the server), then when the workspace is restarted, it is restarted from the originating image that we downloaded when creating the project.

-A snapshot creates a new image that will be used to load the workspace, based upon the current contents of the environment.

-To snapshot the workspace right-click on the workspace in the left nav bar and choose "Snapshot."
-The workspace will be stopped and snapshotted.